TheWover/DotNetInjections/README.md

 Other writable folders may include fxstmp

-The best candidate for placement, will be a folder below the app you are running, so, system32 may not be writable, but a folder that mateches an assembly name you have control over , that is writable will be a good candiate.
+The best candidate for placement, will be a folder below the app you are running, so, system32 may not be writable, but a folder that matches an assembly name you have control over , that is , writable will be a good candiate.

 For example, cscript, wscript, regsvr32, mshta, eventvwr